A Comprehensive Analytical Model of the Dynamic Z-Pinch: VI. Sheath Profiles

 \section{VI.
 Sheath Profiles}

-As described in Sec.\,\hyperref[sec:model]{IV}, we take the sound speed in the post-shock and post-reflected-shock regions to be sufficiently large that the pressure profiles are independently uniform as determined by the RH jump conditions.
-That is, $P_{l}(r,t) \sim P_{l}(t)$ and $P_{e}(r,t) \sim P_{e}(t)$ to a first approximation.
-This is in the spirit of Potter's Model (Appendix~\hyperref[App:D]{D}) and should be approximately true for a strong inward shock. \\ Upon recognizing that the shock is the only entropic agent, we can further assert that individual fluid elements should evolve adiabatically on either side of the shock front.
+As described in Sec.\,\hyperref[sec:model]{IV}, we take the sound speed in the postshock region to be sufficiently large that its pressure profile is uniform.
+This should be approximately true for a strong inward shock, and scaling arguments are presented in Appendix~\hyperref[C:I]{C.I}.
+The velocity and pressure profiles can then be derived from the RH jump conditions in Appendix~\hyperref[App:A]{A} and the adiabatic law in Eq.~(\ref{Eq:MHD-3}) as shown in Appendices~\hyperref[App:B]{B} and~\hyperref[App:C]{C}, respectively.\\ Upon recognizing that the shock is the only entropic agent, we can further assert that individual fluid elements should evolve adiabatically on either side of the shock front.
 That is, the $i$th fluid element should expand or compress with $P_{i}(t)/\rho_{i}(t)^{\gamma}$ held constant.
 Together with the pressure profiles and conservation of mass, this assumption is sufficient to determine all of their densities, radial widths, and motions.
 Taking the initial axial field to be frozen into the fluid elements, as dictated by Alfv\'en's theorem, is then sufficient to determine the axial field profile as well.
-These calculations require tracking the motions of all the individual fluid elements with a Lagrangian coordinate system and are performed in detail in Appendix~\hyperref[App:B]{B}.
+These calculations require tracking the motions of all the individual fluid elements with a Lagrangian coordinate system and are performed in detail in Appendix~\hyperref[App:D]{D}.